Registration / Re-registration

 I don’t know my address yet when school starts.
 What should I provide when I register?

 We recommend providing a permanent home address that will be valid in the fall.
 In this case, don’t forget to specify “c/o Mr./Mrs. …” if your name does not appear on the mailbox.
 You can then notify the school office of your change of address at any time.
-The address you provide when registering is particularly important because it is the one that will be used to contact you by mail, if necessary.
+The address you provide at the time of registration is particularly important because it is the one that will be used to contact you by mail, if necessary.

-Yes, you should notify the Registrar’s Office as soon as possible.
+Yes, you should notify your registrar’s office as soon as possible.
 Your address is particularly important because it will be used to contact you by mail, if necessary.

 Student with a disability

-Requests for Accommodations for Academic Work and/or Exams and Competitive Exams in 2025–2026
+Requests for Accommodations for Courses and/or Exams and Competitive Exams in 2025–2026

-3. Schedule an appointment for a consultation with the preventive medicine department (SCMPPS) and the Handiversité department.
+- Schedule an appointment for a consultation with the preventive medicine service (SCMPPS) and the Handiversité department.

 Please note: All requests for accommodations for exams and/or coursework must be submitted each academic year by November 30 of the current year.